wenzel-lab/IBM2026/about.md

+---
+title: About
+permalink: /about/
+---

 # IBM2026 - Prototyping for Bioengineers